AIPS NRAO AIPS HELP file for TECOR in 31DEC24

 the table values, which are only given every two

-hours.
-This sometimes seems in fact to do odd
+sometimes seems to do odd things.
+This parameter

 Earth